-The 2016 award will be presented during the 3rd Africa Congress for Conservation Biology (ACCB), which will take place 4 - 8 September 2016 in El Jadida, Morocco.
-The event will be hosted by the Faculty of Science at the University of Choaib Doukkali and will take place on the university campus.
-SCB and the Africa Section will secure financial support for the recipient to travel from their workplace to attend ACCB to receive the award in person, and to present a paper on the recognized work.
+When possible, the YWCB award is presented at the Africa Section Business Meeting at the Society for Consevation Biology's International Congress for Conservation Biology (ICCB) or the SCB Africa Section Congress.
+SCB and the Africa Section strive to secure financial support for the recipient to travel from their workplace to to receive the award in person, and to present a paper on the recognized work.

 Scope of the Award